ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 --- abstract

-This document registers OpenId Connect standards claims already used in JSON Web Tokens for CBOR Web Tokens.
+This document registers OpenID Connect standard claims already used in JSON Web Tokens for use in CBOR Web Tokens.

 --- middle

 # Introduction

-OpenId Connect {{OIDCCore}} is an authentication standard including standard claims already in use for JSON Web Tokens (JWT) {{?RFC7519}}.
+OpenID Connect {{OpenID.Core}} is an authentication standard including standard claims already in use for JSON Web Tokens (JWT) {{?RFC7519}}.
 CBOR Web Tokens (CWT) {{!RFC8392}} have a claims registry, but do not include most of these claims.
-This draft aims at unifying use of OIDC claims in JWTs and CWTs.
+This draft aims at unifying use of OpenID Connect claims in JWTs and CWTs.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Address claim
+# Address Claim

-In order to further reduce the size of this prevalent and large claim, we register integer labels for it.
+To further reduce the size of this prevalent and large claim, we register integer labels for it.
-We strictly map the definition of claims in Section 5.1.1 of {{OIDCCore}}: all the claims are optional and "formatted" can either be used instead or in addition of all the other fields.
+We strictly map the definition of claims in Section 5.1.1 of {{OpenID.Core}}: all the claims are optional and "formatted" can either be used instead or in addition of all the other fields.

 # Security Considerations

 This document registers existing OpenID Connect standard claims already used in JSON Web Tokens {{?RFC7519}} for use in CBOR Web Tokens {{!RFC8392}} without changing their semantics.
-The Security and Privacy Considerations respectively of Sections 16 and 17 of {{OIDCCore}} also apply.
+The Security and Privacy Considerations respectively of Sections 16 and 17 of {{OpenID.Core}} also apply.

 # IANA Considerations